 However it has paid seating and is recommended to buy tickets to sit and avoid the crowds.
 The only issue for travelers is that tickets are sold 3 days before the show and can only be bought in certain shops on the streets of Montevideo.
 Tickets are from €5.50 to €20.
 There is also options to join “rent a balcony” and join others for a rooftop view of the parades and BBQs.
 Prices for this vary and we only heard of this through hostels. (http://carnavaldeluruguay.com/venta-de-entradas-desfiles-2017/)

 Read our article about the Llamadas in Montevideo

-We haven’t really attended a Carnival in Argentina, but we had the chance to see the young generation preparing theirs in San Ignacio Mini and also watch a local “Murga” in the streets of Buenos Aires.
+We haven’t really attended a Carnival in Argentina, However, we had the chance to see the school kids preparing theirs in San Ignacio Mini .
+While visiting friends we also got to see a local “Murga” in the streets of Buenos Aires.

 - Carnaval de Barranquilla, Columbia

 - Oruro, Bolivia

 - Cajamarca (Ritual of the Yunza), Peru